dirakx1/ai/servingLLMs.md

 # vLLM
 * Uses paged attention
+* Seems the easiest one if you want to serve your own model.

 # deep speed mii
 # adding lora and slora adapters to serve llms (HF)